-When that content publishes, I have earned the very valuable link from a higher domain authority site to show Google we are experts on the topic (which increases my search results) AND my domain authority begins to crawl up from 68 to the 70s.
+When that content publishes, we have earned the very valuable link from a higher domain authority site to show Google we are experts on the topic (which increases our search results) AND our domain authority begins to increase.

 Media Relations Comes in Handy

-When it comes down to it, we have six blog posts on Spin Sucks (all but two were written by me) that talk about PR metrics…and two of those show up on the first page of Google search results.
+When it comes down to it, we have six blog posts on Spin Sucks (all but two were written by me) that talk about PR metrics…and only one shows up on the first page of Google search results.

-Now it’s time to use my traditional media relations skills to extend that reach and show Google we are the definitive expert on the topic.
+Now it’s time to use our traditional media relations skills to extend that reach and show Google we are the definitive expert on the topic.

 If we do our jobs correctly, we’ll end up with 10 or so pieces of content that talk about PR metrics around the web.